AnyChart/docs.anychart.com/Quick_Start/Supported_Charts_Types.md

 {:index 3}
-Supported charts types
+Supported Charts Types
 ======================
-AnyChart offers you a lot of chart types and their modifications and combinations, in the table below you will find a full list of all basic chart types available, with a links to tutorials where you can find out how to create them (with the samples).
+AnyChart offers of chart types and their modifications and combinations, in the table below you can find a full list of all chart types available, with links to tutorials where you can find out how to create them.

-####List of AnyChart Basic Chart Types
+####List of Supported Chart Types
 <table width="700px" class="dtTABLE">
 <tr><th width="315px">Name</th><th width="58px">Single Series</th> <th width="56px">Multi Series</th></tr>
 <tr><td>[Area Chart](../Basic_Charts_Types/Area_Chart)</td><td>Yes</td><td>Yes</td></tr>